 It’s not the ideal choice, but you can sell your property and use the money to pay off the loan.
 If you’ve had your mortgage for a long time, it’s likely that your property has gone up in value.
 So you could have a decent amount to put towards a new home.

 If you’re confused about your mortgage options, it’s best to work with a specialist mortgage broker.
-Our brokers have seen it all, and know how to solve problems for even the most complex situations.
-Make an enquiry to get matched to a friendly mortgage advisor.
+Our Mortgage Experts have seen it all, and know how to solve problems for even the most complex situations.
+Make an enquiry to find out your options.

 Yes, if you own your home outright, there’s nothing stopping you taking out another mortgage on it.
 This is what’s known as an ‘unencumbered mortgage’.

 If you’re looking to take some cash out of your home - known as releasing equity - then remortgaging is a great way to do it.
 You’re in a good position, so will likely have a wide choice of lenders and mortgages to choose from.

 Make an enquiry to speak to one of our friendly Mortgage Experts.

 Our Mortgage Experts are fully-qualified with experience in bad credit, self-employed and complex mortgages.
 They have a proven track record of getting mortgages for people who’ve been rejected elsewhere.